mendersoftware/mender-artifact/Documentation/artifact-format-v3.md

 The `format` value is to confirm that this is indeed a Mender update file, and the `version` value is a way to extend/change the format later if needed.
-Currently there are versions 1 and 2 supported.

 manifest
 ----

 Format: text
-Version: Exists only in version 2 and later

 Contains file checksums, formatted exactly like below: